-What Is My Homeowner’s Insurance Policy’s Sub-Limit For Jewelry?
+What is My Homeowners Insurance Policy’s Sub-Limit For Jewelry?

-Although the contents of your home may be covered for losses up to a specified amount, certain categories of contents may be subject to a cap on what you can claim for a loss.
+Although the contents of your home may be covered for losses up to a specified amount, certain categories of contents may be subject to caps, known as sub-limits, on what you can claim for a loss.
 For example, although a policy may insure the contents of your home up to $100,000, your coverage for jewelry may have a cap of $1,000.

-You don’t need to have appraisals for your jewelry in order to file a claim under your homeowner’s policy.
+You don’t need to have appraisals for your jewelry in order to file a claim under your homeowners policy.

 Can I Purchase Additional Coverage?

-How Can I Determine If A Gemstone Or Jewelry Piece Is Worth Appraising And Scheduling?
+How Can I Determine if a Gemstone or Jewelry Piece is Worth Appraising and Scheduling?

 Is that green gem in the brooch you inherited really an emerald?
 Gemstone identification isn’t easy, sometimes not even for the experts.
 If you have a piece you think might be particularly valuable, have it identified by an independent gemology lab and appraised.
 Should the replacement value for the piece exceed your jewelry sub-limit under your homeowners policy, consider getting additional coverage.

 Trying to decide if getting an appraisal for additional coverage is worthwhile?
 International Gem Society members can consult our Gem Price Guide for standard retail prices for particular gemstones.
 Of course, the value of individual stones will vary, and these tables don’t factor in the value of jewelry settings.
 Although a professional gem and jewelry appraisal is the best way to determine insurance value, this guide can help you get a ballpark estimate.